k1LoW/octocov/README.md

 - `artifact://[owner]/[repo]` ( default artifactName: `octocov-report` )

-**Notice:** reporting to the artifact can only be sent from the GitHub Actions of the same repository.
+> **Note** that reporting to the artifact can only be sent from the GitHub Actions of the same repository.

 **Required environment variables:**